-Program Implementation Status Continue, Modify, or Delete Expedite review and approval of alternative energy devices (e.g., solar panels). • The City shall encourage and make available the HERO Program on the City website and public counters in 2016.
-Program 19: Housing Choice Vouchers The City planned to work with the Housing Modify.
-Timeframe and Objectives: Authority to obtain HCV flyers and brochures for distribution at city hall and on the City New Program 25.
-Provide information on the HCV program on City website and public counters in 2016. website.
+Program Implementation Status Continue, Modify, or Delete Continue to promote and support Pacific Gas and Electric Company programs that provide energy efficiency rebates for qualifying energy-efficient upgrades by providing a link on the City website and making brochures available at City counters.
+Expedite review and approval of alternative energy devices (e.g., solar panels).
+The City shall encourage and make available the HERO Program on the City website and public counters in 2016. expedited plan review of small residential rooftop solar energy systems.
+Program 19: Housing Choice Vouchers Timeframe and Objectives: Provide information on the HCV program on City website and public counters in 2016.
+Refer interested households to the Fresno Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting HCVs.
+Work with the Housing Authority to disseminate information on incentives for participating in the HCV program throughout city neighborhoods with varying income levels to promote housing opportunities for all city residents.
+The City planned to work with the Housing Authority to obtain HCV flyers and brochures for distribution at city hall and on the City website.
 To ensure residents have access to home rehabilitation resources, staff referred an average of eight interested parties to the Fresno County program annually by providing a flyer, phone number, or location of Fresno County's office.
 Housing rehabilitation resources continued to available at public counters at city hall and online on the City website.
-Refer interested households to the Fresno Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting HCVs.
-Work with the Housing Authority to disseminate information on incentives for participating in the HCV program throughout city neighborhoods with varying income levels to promote housing opportunities for all city residents.
-Program 20: Fair Housing During the planning period, fair housing referrals ranged from 5 to 10 per year.
-To increase City knowledge on available fair housing resource, the City researched regional educational efforts and attended workshops and informational meetings.
+Staff turnover and limited funding for staff time have precluded the ability to consistently track and report program outcomes.
+The City will continue Modify.
+New Program 25.
+Program 20: Fair Housing Timeframe and Objectives: Participate in the Fresno Urban County's efforts in updating the Analysis of Impediments to Fair Housing Choice required by the to seek ways to implement programs efficiently and create systems for record keeping.
+During the planning period, fair housing referrals ranged from 5 to 10 per year.
+To increase City knowledge on available fair housing resource, the City researched regional educational efforts and attended workshops and informational Modify.
+New Programs 26 and 27.
+CDBG program. meetings.
 Fair housing brochures continued to be available at City counters and on the City's website.

-Modify.
-New Programs 26 and 27.
-Timeframe and Objectives: Participate in the Fresno Urban County's efforts in updating the Analysis of Impediments to Fair Housing Choice required by the CDBG program.
-Work collaboratively with other jurisdictions in the region to provide education to lenders, real estate professionals, and the community at large. website.
+Program Implementation Status Continue, Modify, or Delete Work collaboratively with other jurisdictions in the region to provide education to lenders, real estate professionals, and the community at large.
 Actively advertise fair housing resources at the public counter, community service agencies, public libraries, and City website.
 Refer fair housing complaints to HUD, DEFH, Fair Housing Council of Central California, and other housing agencies, as appropriate.